BryceDeso/BryceDeso/README.md

 ## Current Project:

-I’m currently working on a crafting system in Unity.
+I’m currently working on a crafting game in Unity.

 ## Projects Ive worked on: